 One of the highlights of Baylor's Homecoming festivities is always the crowning of the Homecoming Queen.
 Today, young women are selected as Queen and members of the Homecoming Court based on interviews by three judges, who are appointed by the Baylor Chamber of Commerce.
 But it hasn't always been this way.

-Actually, being valued at 50 percent was a step up for the nominees.
-Queen candidates of the 1930s and 1940s counted only 25 percent toward the winning total, with the float counting the rest.
+Originally, Baylor selected the Homecoming Queen based on the quality of the float on which she rode.
+Queen candidates of the 1930s and 1940s were also judged on beauty, but the candidate’s personal score counted only 25 percent toward the winning total.
+The float counted the rest.
 Separate judging panels rated floats and queens, and their combined scores determined one winner – the winning queen candidate rode the winning float in the parade.

 Floats were judged on originality, rather than elaborateness, while queen candidates were judged on qualities like beauty, poise, graciousness, and charm.
 The queen and winning float were named at halftime of the Homecoming football game.

 In 1973, the parade float and queen awards were separated, and young women began to be selected based on four categories: beauty, poise, personality, and campus involvement.
 Today, the women who have been nominated by their organizations for Homecoming Queen are interviewed by a campus panel where they discuss scholarship, philanthropy, spiritual commitment, and poise.
 Each category may be awarded up to 10 points and an additional 10 points may be awarded by the judges in a "bonus" category for qualities not specifically named.
 The candidate coming closest to a perfect score of 50 is named Homecoming Queen.